MicrosoftDocs/azure-docs/articles/search/search-query-simple-examples.md

 ## Hotels sample index

-The following queries are based on hotels-sample-index, which you can create by following the instructions in this [quickstart](search-get-started-portal.md).
+The following queries are based on the hotels-sample-index, which you can create by following the instructions in this [quickstart](search-get-started-portal.md).

-The examples are articulated using the REST API and POST requests.
-You can paste and run these examples using [Postman](search-get-started-rest.md) or [Visual Studio Code with the Cognitive Search extension](search-get-started-vs-code.md).
+Example queries are articulated using the REST API and POST requests.
+You can paste and run them in [Postman](search-get-started-rest.md) or in [Visual Studio Code with the Cognitive Search extension](search-get-started-vs-code.md).

 Request headers must have the following values: